thirdweb-dev/thirdweb-cli/README.md

 - `npx thirdweb@latest deploy` - Compile & deploy contracts through your dashboard
 - `npx thirdweb@latest publish` - Compile & publish contracts, makes them available for easy deployment later directly from your dashboard.
 - `npx thirdweb@latest install-ci` - (alpha) Set up continuous integration for your contracts.
 This adds a github action to deploy the project on pull requests and pushes to branches.
 Publishes on push the the main branch.
 - `npx thirdweb@latest create` - Create a thirdweb app from any of our official templates.
-[Read more about thirdweb create](./create-readme.md)
+You can use an example name from the [thirdweb-example organization](https://github.com/thirdweb-example).
+Read more about [thirdweb create](./create-readme.md)

 ---